5 Key Predictions for Restaurants and Wineries Post COVID-19

 While third-party delivery services may have played a major role in keeping business afloat, rethinking or customizing your restaurant or wineries individual delivery platforms could offer new long-term opportunities for direct-to-consumer engagement.
 These solutions may be too costly for most stand-alone establishments, but there are options.
 Imagine a platform for local restaurants, wineries, and food distributors to share resources while using their collective talent pool to make deliveries with superior customer service than third-party services?
 Becoming less reliant on third-parties for your digital presence will be another key factor when assessing how sustainable your digital business model is.

 Are you ready to start crafting your business for the future?
 We’ve been helping businesses with their digital transformation strategies long before it became an essential part of surviving COVID-19.
 Looking to implement one of these strategies in your business?
 At Opentrends, we help businesses from various industries adopt digital transformation strategies to stay competitive in today's changing digital market.

-Let’s connect and we’ll have you strategize, design, and develop a digital solution to enhance all channels of your business.
+Let’s connect and we’ll strategize, design, and develop a digital solution to enhance all channels of your business.